 Speed Mentoring for Creating Scientific Impact

-The SIOP Scientific Affairs Committee is delighted to welcome interested SIOP members attending the annual conference to participate as protégés and interact with accomplished mentors at the seventh annual “Speed Mentoring” special event on Friday, April 24, 2020, 4:30-6:00PM in Room 208 of the JW Marriott Austin.
+The SIOP Scientific Affairs Committee is delighted to welcome interested SIOP members attending the 2021 SIOP Annual Conference to participate as protégés and interact with accomplished mentors at its annual “Speed Mentoring” special event on Thursday, April 8, 2021, 4:30-6 p.m.
+CT via Zoom.

 This year’s event will focus on a variety of topics related to creating scientific impact.
 This event complements several other conference events focused on improving science advocacy by providing SIOP members with information and resources to help them enhance the impact of their scientific work.
 To participate you must be a SIOP member of any type, including Student Affiliates.

 - Protégés that sign up for this special event will get the opportunity to engage in 2 consecutive 30-minute small group discussions guided by leading experts in the field.